developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 ## WebDB
 ### WebStorageDBPath
-**Applies to Windows Mobile/CE only**. <!-- 7/7/17 removed "...using the Zebra Webkit only" per eng.--> Sets the path to an existing directory for storage of web storage databases.
+**Applies only to Windows Mobile/CE**. <!-- 7/7/17 removed "...using the Zebra Webkit only" per eng.--> Sets the path to an existing directory for storage of web storage databases.
 Case sensitive.

 **Possible Values**: